In population terms, Stoke Newington (“Stokey” to its friends) was London’s smallest metropolitan borough.

 The neighbourhood’s true main street, Stoke Newington Church Street has been called Church Street since the sixteenth century, making it the street with the oldest name in London.
 The church in question was St Mary’s, of which there are now two.
 The older one was Anglo-Saxon or Norman, but was rebuilt in 1553.
 The newer one, dating from 1858, was designed by gothic revivalist George Gilbert Scott (who also designed the Midland Grand Hotel at St Pancras).

 Among notable local residents was the novelist and pamphleteer Daniel Defoe, who lived at 95 Church Street.
 Defoe got into hot water with the authorities as a non-conformist Protestant for satirizing the Anglican church, Stokey being a bit of a hotbed for non-conformists at the time.
 Defoe was pilloried and jailed, but lived to tell the tale, and many others besides, including Robinson Crusoe and Moll Flanders.
-Other literary local residents included Edgar Allan Poe, who also lived on Church Street, at number 172, and Polish immigrant Joseph Conrad, who lived at 6 Dynevor Road, and who managed, despite only learning English in his twenties, to become one of our greatest novelists.
+Other literary local residents included Edgar Allan Poe, who also lived on Church Street, at number 172, and Polish immigrant Joseph Conrad, who lived at 6 Dynevor Road, and who managed, despite learning English only in his twenties, to become one of our greatest novelists.